Netcracker/qubership-testing-platform-itf-stubs/README.md

 If testing process is started after all systems are fully developed, one need a lot of time to wait.
 So, life cycle duration is very big that entails losses.

-ITF can be used instead of any side of integration process, so testing process can be started much more earlier.
+ITF can be used instead of any side of integration process, so testing process can be started much earlier.

 This information is described in more details below.